Phone (01457) 858877 or email

-Building on my earlier blogs looking at basic conditional formatting and data bars in Excel, this short blog will focus on the new cell icon options within Icon Sets.
+Building on my earlier blogs looking at basic conditional formatting and data bars in Excel, this short blog will focus on the cell icon options within Icon Sets.

 Our starting point will be a short list of numbers, an extract of which is shown below: